SkillsUnion/tamkeen-software/docs/2-fullstack/assignment/instagram-routes.md

 Now that we will use Links and Routes to navigate between our auth form and news feed, we no longer need `shouldRenderAuthForm` state and the `toggleAuthForm` method to determine whether to render the auth form.
 We can remove all mentions of `shouldRenderAuthForm` and `toggleAuthForm` from `App`, and update `toggleAuthForm` usage to either a React Router `Link` to `/authform` or `useNavigate`/`navigate` to `/` after auth form submission.

 You may remember that we cannot use React Hooks in class components.
-There is no need to rewrite all of our components to be functional components, but we will need to rewrite ones such as `AuthForm` that need the React Router `useNavigate` hook.&#x20;
+There is no need to rewrite all of our components to be functional components, but we will need to rewrite ones such as `AuthForm` that need the React Router `useNavigate` hook.

 ## Comfortable: Dedicated page and route for each post